College of Visual & Performing Arts

 MUSC 301/531 Wind Band, MUSC 459/559 Sec.
 Methods, MUSC 354 Intro Conducting, MUSC 356 Instrumental Conducting, MUSC 654 Adv.
 Conducting, MUSC 348 Woodwind Tech., Lab Band, MUSC 218 Jazz Piano.

-Prior to his appointment at Radford University, Dr. Gallops served on the faculties of The University of Tampa, The University of South Florida, Hillsborough Community College and the Hillsborough County Public Schools (Tampa, Florida) where his high school Orchestras, Concert, Marching, and Jazz bands presented superior performances at Florida Bandmasters Association district and state festivals, The Bands of America National Concert Band Festival, toured Japan, and received national and international acclaim.
+Prior to his appointment at RU, Dr. Gallops served on the faculties of The University of Tampa, The University of South Florida, Hillsborough Community College and the Hillsborough County Public Schools (Tampa, FL) where his high school Orchestras, Concert, Marching, and Jazz bands presented superior performances at Florida Bandmasters Association district and state festivals, the Bands of America National Concert Band Festival, toured Japan, and received national and international acclaim.
+Dr. Gallops has published and presented papers, clinics, lectures, and performances for numerous regional, national and international music organizations.

-Some artists Wayne has performed and recorded with include jazz and pop greats Jennifer Holiday, Ronan Tyner and the Irish Tenors, Julie Andrews, Frank Wildhorn, Barry Manilow, Englebert Humperdink, Frankie Valli, The Funk Brothers of Motown, The Association, The Four Seasons, Eddie Arnold, Dianne Carroll, Eric Darius, The Bill Norman Group, Tito Puente, Pete Fountain, Nat Adderly, and Al Hurt.
-Wayne’s 2008 solo CD release "Jazzicale" received international critical acclaim and his classical pipe organ recordings have been featured on NPR syndicated programs “Pipe Dreams” and “With Good Reason.”
+Some artists Wayne collaborated with include jazz and pop greats Chic Corea, Jennifer Holiday, Bernadette Peters, Ann Reinking, Ronan Tyner and the Irish Tenors, Julie Andrews, Frank Wildhorn, Barry Manilow, Englebert Humperdink, Frankie Valli, The Funk Brothers of Motown, The Association, The Four Seasons, Eddie Arnold, Dianne Carroll, Eric Darius, The Bill Norman Group, Tito Puente, Pete Fountain, Nat Adderly and Al Hurt.
+Wayne’s 2008 solo CD release ‘Jazzicale’ received international critical acclaim and his classical pipe organ recordings have been featured on NPR syndicated programs “Pipe Dreams” and “With Good Reason.”